framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 Within other controller methods, you can then invoke FW/1 API methods using `variables.fw.apimethod(args)` if you use this constructor approach, or `variables.framework.apimethod(args)` if you use the `property framework;` approach.

 Your `Application.cfc` is also considered a controller and if it defines `before()` or `after()` methods, those will be called at the start and end of the controller lifecycle.
-Unlike other controllers, it does not need an `init()` method and instead of referring to the FW/1 API methods via `variables.fw...` you can just use the API methods directly - unqualified - since `Application.cfc` extends the framework and all those methods are available implicitly.
+Unlike other controllers, it does not need an `init()` method and instead of referring to the FW/1 API methods via `variables.fw...` you can just use the API methods directly - unqualified - since `Application.cfc` extends the framework and all those methods are available implicitly. _Note: if you use the **[Alternative Application Structure](developing-applications.html#alternative-application-structure)** where `Application.cfc` does not extend `framework.one`, then these methods would go in your equivalent to `MyApplication.cfc` (whatever you've called it).

 A controller is instantiated on the first request to an _item_ in that _section_ and is cached in `application` scope.
 You can ask FW/1 to reload the cache at any point (by default, you add `?reload=true` to the URL).

 You can abort processing of controllers and services by calling `variables.fw.abortController()` which throws an exception that is caught by the framework.
 Execution of the current controller is immediately aborted and execution continues with `setupView()`.
-If your controller code catches and swallows the exception, execution of your controller code will proceed from your catch statement until it returns but at that point the framework will not execute any further controllers and execution continues with `setupView()`.
+If your controller code catches and swallows the exception (e.g., by `catch ( any e )`), execution of your controller code will proceed through your catch statement and on until it returns but at that point the framework will not execute any further controllers and execution continues with `setupView()`.

 FW/1 Views
 ---
 All views execute as included files within the context of a FW/1 request, i.e., inside the current request's instance of `Application.cfc`.
 That means that all methods inside FW/1 and inside your `Application.cfc` are available directly inside your views.
 See the public API documentation below for what you can and should use of those methods!
-This means that you can have view helper methods in your `Application.cfc`, either directly or via an include of a library file.
+This means that you can have view helper methods in your `Application.cfc`, either directly or via an include of a library file. _Or your equivalent of `MyApplication.cfc` if you are using the **Alternative Application Structure**)._

 This process also means that you are _mostly_ free of thread safety issues (because each request automatically has its own context).
-That said, you need to cognizant of two things when storing data in the `variables` scope of a view:
+That said, you need to be cognizant of two things when storing data in the `variables` scope of a view:

 * The `variables` scope of a view is the `variables` scope of FW/1 / `Application.cfc` - so don't overwrite anything the framework might need!
 * Data stored in `variables` scope by one view is accessible to other views _executed in the same request_ such as those views rendered by calls to `view()` in layouts.

 You can avoid those concerns by using `local` scope for any new variables introduced inside the view.
 In addition to `local` scope, each view also has a local `rc` variable which is the request context struct.
 This is the recommended way for views to communicate if they have a need to do so (e.g., setting a page title in a view so that a layout or later view can render it). `rc` contains whatever data the controller(s) have provided, as well as what was originally in the URL and/or form scopes.

-The following variables are also available but `should not be relied upon` as they are implementation details that may change in the future:
+The following variables are also available but **should not be relied upon** as they are implementation details that may change in the future:

 * `viewPath` / `layoutPath` - The path to the view or layout file.
 * `$` - An integration point with Mura (only relevant if you're writing Mura plugins with FW/1).